 Founded in 1958, Ag-Pro began as Boston Tractor Company in the agricultural hub of Boston, Georgia, and is now one of the largest John Deere dealership organizations in North America.
-Ag-Pro operates 57 locations across Alabama, Florida, Georgia, South Carolina, and Texas.
+Ag-Pro operates 87 locations across Alabama, Florida, Georgia, Tennessee, South Carolina, Texas, Ohio, and Kentucky.
 Ag-Pro takes pride in developing long-lasting relationships with its customers and offering first-in-class customer service.

 Adams, Rountree, and Co. was the leading General Store in Boston, Georgia, carrying a wide variety of goods from farm supplies to groceries and furniture.
 The store was the principal place of business and a social gathering place for the Boston community for a number of decades.
 In the mid-1900s, the name changed to Boston Implement Co. and the focus of the business changed to an agricultural equipment and supply store with John Deere as the premier product line.

 Rice Center Supply, which would later become the flagship store for Ag-Pro Arkansas, was the name of the original John Deere store opened in Stuttgart, Arkansas.

 James Groover Sr. and Samuel “Dick” Groover formed the Groover Brothers Partnership after returning from the war in 1945.
 The brothers began acquiring land, farming, and opened Boston Seed Company across the street from Boston Implement Co.

 Grady Sherrod, a local business owner, personally financed the $6,000 purchase of Boston Implement Company for James Groover, Sr. and Dick Groover.
 After acquiring the business, the Groover Brothers renamed Boston Implement Company to Boston Tractor Company.